Zum Hauptinhalt springen

 }

-Thanks to mitexleo for the Ngnix example configuration on GitHub
+Thanks to mitexleo for the Ngnix example configuration on GitHub and zerox80 for the adjustments

 Enable and reload Nginx: